underlay/specs/HTTP_API.md

 A `Location` field is included in responses to successful `POST` requests.
 The value of the `Location` field is the relative URL of the resource that was just created.

 ## Methods

+This section describes the methods clients use to interact with package servers.

 ### `GET`